csksenthilvalar/BlogManagementAngularApp/README.md

 3. **Set Up Environment Configuration:**
    - Update the `environment.ts` file with the correct API endpoint URL (e.g., for development and production environments):
-   - apiUrl: 'http://localhost:7000/api' // Update with your backend API URL
+   - apiUrl: 'http://localhost:7000/api'  or 'https://localhost:7000/api/JSONBlogMngmt'// Update with your backend API URL

 4. **Run the Application:**
    - Use the Angular CLI to start the development server: